secretstartups/handbook/readmes/wayne-haber/index.html.md

 * I am in [Atlanta, GA, USA](https://en.wikipedia.org/wiki/Atlanta) (Eastern US).
 * I am most productive in the morning.
 * When reaching out to me, my preferences are:
-  * Tag me in a merge request
+  * Tag me in a merge request or issue
-  * Tag me in an issue
+  * Tag me in a in a public Slack channel
-  * Tag me in a message in a Slack channel
+  * Send me a DM in Slack
-  * Send me a 1:1 message in Slack
+  * Schedule a meeting with me
   * Send me an email
 * I prefer that, when feasible, all recorded meetings should be made public on GitLab Unfiltered.
 I continue to be pleaseantly surprised by how this can increase collaboration inside and outside the team.
 * I always try to explain the “why".
 Engineers are often asked to focus on the “what” and “how”.
 However, explaining the "why" makes sure they are engaged and also enables the engineers to find better ways to achieve the goals.

 # Engineering Director shadow program

-I created and continue to operate the [Engineering director shadow program](/handbook/engineering/development/shadow/director-shadow-program.html), which allows anyone at GitLab to shadow me for a week and provides mentoring, learning opportunities, and career development exploration.
+I created and continue to operate the [Engineering director shadow program](/handbook/engineering/development/shadow/director-shadow-program.html), which allows those at GitLab and also non-GitLab team members to shadow me for a week and provides mentoring, learning opportunities, and career development exploration.

 # Dashboards I use